napari/napari.github.io/fundamentals/image.md

 or any other object that you can index into and when you call [`np.asarray`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.asarray.html) on it you get back a numpy array.

-The great thing about napari support array-like objects is that you get to keep on using you favourite array libraries without worrying about any conversions as we'll handle all of that for you.
+The great thing about napari support array-like objects is that you get to keep on using your favorite array libraries without worrying about any conversions as we'll handle all of that for you.

-napari will also wait until just before it displays data onto the screen to actually generate a numpy array from your data, and so if you're using a library like `dask` or `zarr` that supports lazy loading and lazy evaluation, we wont force you load or compute on data that you're not looking at.
+napari will also wait until just before it displays data onto the screen to actually generate a numpy array from your data, and so if you're using a library like `dask` or `zarr` that supports lazy loading and lazy evaluation, we won't force you load or compute on data that you're not looking at.
-This enables napari to seemlessly browse enormous datasets that are loaded in the right way.
+This enables napari to seamlessly browse enormous datasets that are loaded in the right way.
 For example, here we are browsing over 100GB of lattice lightsheet data stored in a zarr file:

 ![image]({{ '/assets/tutorials/LLSM.gif' | relative_url }})

 ## image pyramids

-For very large datasets napari supports image pyramids.
+For exceptionally large datasets napari supports image pyramids.
 An image pyramid is a list of arrays, where each array is downsampling of the previous array in the list, so that you end up with images of successively smaller and smaller shapes.
 A standard image pyramid might have a 2x downsampling at each level, but napari can support any type of pyramid as long as the shapes are getting smaller each time.

-Image pyramids for are very useful for incredibly large 2D images when viewed in 2D or incredibly large 3D images when viewed in 3D.
+Image pyramids are especially useful for incredibly large 2D images when viewed in 2D or incredibly large 3D images when viewed in 3D.
 For example this ~100k x 200k pixel pathology image consists of 10 pyramid levels and can be easily browsed as at each moment in time we only load the level of the pyramid and the part of the image that needs to be displayed: